Ramuneid/1.2-Support-in-Lithuania/README.md

 A key objective was to keep the transformation logic inside Power Query rather than manually modifying the source files.
 This makes the cleaning process **repeatable and refreshable**: when connected source data is refreshed, the same transformation steps can be applied again automatically.

-### Power Query Transformation Workflow
+#### Power Query Transformation Workflow

 The cleaning process included:

-- expanding nested JSON structures
+- Expanding nested JSON structures
-- restructuring multi-sheet Excel data
+- Restructuring multi-sheet Excel data
-- removing source metadata and unnecessary rows
+- Removing source metadata and unnecessary rows
-- promoting and standardising headers
+- Promoting and standardising headers
-- assigning appropriate data types
+- Assigning appropriate data types
-- cleaning and standardising text values
+- Cleaning and standardising text values
-- handling null and inconsistent values
+- Handling null and inconsistent values
-- removing duplicate records
+- Removing duplicate records
-- extracting structured information from text
+- Extracting structured information from text
-- creating calculated and derived columns
+- Creating calculated and derived columns
-- merging datasets using common identifiers
+- Merging datasets using common identifiers
-- grouping and aggregating records
+- Grouping and aggregating records
-- preparing fact and dimension tables for the Power BI model
+- Preparing fact and dimension tables for the Power BI model

 The transformations were built as sequential **Applied Steps**, allowing each stage of the cleaning process to remain visible, reproducible, and easier to troubleshoot.